hanfak/topics-to-learn/general-paradigms/projects.md

 - Reporting off data for business and functionality
   - Data most important and valuable resource that comes from the use of this application
   - Data warehousing
+- Auditing data
+- Improving efficiencies in the data, no repeated data
+- Can be integrated with current business services
 - Monitoring to diagnose issues and makes sure app is running and alerting if something is wrong or about to go wrong
   - via metrics, status pages and probes, logging
 - Availability & Resilancy